Why You Should Consider Magento as Your B2B eCommerce Platform

 - Domain Names

 By creating a unique storefront for each unique justification, an organization provides an improved user-centric experience to site visitors.
-At the same time, administration remains efficient because your administrators have to login to only one system to manage orders, catalog and inventory, customers, and customer price groups for all stores.
+At the same time, the administration remains efficient because your administrators have to login to only one system to manage orders, catalog and inventory, customers, and customer price groups for all stores.

 Magento is Open Source, and Widely Adopted

 One of the primary factors making Magento so attractive to brands, especially those with development capabilities as part of their team, is the fact that Magento is open source.
-Being open source means that anyone with the technical know-how can do some killer custom web development via direct access to the source code of the software, leveraging the platform to a company’s own competitive advantage.
+Being open-source means that anyone with the technical know-how can do some killer custom web development via direct access to the source code of the software, leveraging the platform to a company’s own competitive advantage.
 ECommerce development teams want control so they can set your online presence apart and customize whatever might be needed, and Magento allows for this.

 Magento is so widely adopted, with over 300,000 active online stores and a roughly 8% market share, there are excellent places for teams to find help.
 These adoption rates result in excellent forums and other online outlets for development teams to learn, collaborate, and find solutions.